NorthCoastChurch/IT-Policy/Policy 10 - Artificial Intelegence.md

 - **Transparent:** There must be clear objectives for the use of an AI system and documented oversight of such use, which is recorded and captured for institutional knowledge.
 Disclosures of the use of AI in any AI-assisted content generation must be made when required by law or contract, or when required by the North Coast Church.
 - **Necessary:** The use of AI systems must be for a valid business purpose to improve North Coast Church’s business efficiencies and support the organization’s mission.
 The use of AI is not a substitute for human critical thinking or expertise and should not require North Coast Church to incur an unnecessary expense without any true benefit.

 Prior to submitting a request to the IT Department for the use of an AI system, a requester should first obtain the approval of his or her manager.
 In addition, in evaluating whether to make a request, the requester should ensure that the AI system use, if approved, would conform with the guidelines in this Policy, prior to submitting such request.
-Requests for the use of an AI system should follow the SOP here \[INSERT LINK\].

 # **Training**